 - Allow discomfort to be an acceptable part of the process

-- Give time for divergence as well as convergence
+- Give time for divergence as well as convergence - and before it

 - Value imagination as much as knowledge

-- Finally, there is no substitute for passion - find what is alive for you and create from there
+- Finally, there is no substitute for Passion - find what is alive for you and create from there